thoward02/insightsGG/README.md

   "access_token" : "key"
 }
 ```
-The access token is how you"ll make requests to insights.gg so if you"re not following my API, ensure you save that globally, for you"ll need it to authenticate every request you make.
+The access token is how you'll make requests to insights.gg so if you're not following my API, ensure you save that globally, for you'll need it to authenticate every request you make.

 Thankfully this is all taken care of in `App.py` during the `Login(Username, Password)` function, and the token is saved in the `Token` variable inside of `App`.
 The login function then takes that token and then requests for your user information, which is stored in `User` inside of `App` in the following json format: